Stephenoke14/DS-Classes/CoolShop Analysis/Week 2 Day 1/Results/readME.md

-Resluts for SQL queries on coolshop
+This directory contains all the CSV files of the ran SQL queries for CoolSHOP